Akshay-Gulhane15/Hierarchical-Clustering-DBSCAN-KMeans/README.md

 1.Hierarchical CLUSTERING:

--Hierarchical clustering is a method of cluster analysis that builds a hierarchy of clusters.
+-Hierarchical clustering IS a method of cluster analysis that builds a hierarchy of clusters.

 -It starts with each data point as its own cluster and then iteratively merges or splits clusters based on a specified criterion, such as distance or similarity.